danielshaya/reactivejournal/README.md

 will have a full record of the stream to use in testing and you will be able to use remote JVMs.

-#### RxJournalBackPressureLatest
+#### ReactiveJournalBackPressureLatest

-As its name implies this demo program shows you how to handle back pressure using `RxJournal` but rather than buffer you just want the latest item on the queue.
+As its name implies this demo program shows you how to handle back pressure using `ReactiveJournal` but rather than buffer you just want the latest item on the queue.

-All you have to do is set up the program exactly as we did in the previous example `RxJournalBackPressureBuffer` but rather than the slow subscriber subscribing to the Observable that comes from `RxPlayer.play` we insert a `Flowable` inbetween.
+All you have to do is set up the program exactly as we did in the previous example `ReactiveJournalBackPressureBuffer` but rather than the slow subscriber subscribing to the Observable that comes from `RxPlayer.play` we insert a `Flowable` inbetween.
 The `Flowable` is created with `BackpressureStrategy.LATEST`.